nowackig/ShiftKey/readme.md

 docker exec -it trax_php_1 npm run watch
 ```

 Commit your changes locally and when finished, publish your repo on your public bitbucket or github account.
+All changes in the code **must** be presented as Pull Request.

 **GOOD LUCK!**